hanabi/hanabi.github.io/Reference.md

   * Next, Cathy thinks that Bob made a mistake and "missed" the *Finesse*.
 Cathy discards.
 * Here, Cathy is actually the one making the mistake.
 It follows from *High-Value Principle* that you should never assume that your teammates are making a mistake.
 If Bob is discarding, then it means that Cathy also has the exact same copy of the card, and Cathy should immediately blind-play.
 * From Cathy's perspective, it is also possible that Bob is performing a special move called a *Pass Bluff* (which is covered later on in the document).

+### The Ambiguous Finesse Pass-Back

+* When an *Ambiguous Finesse* occurs, one person will hesitate, not playing into the *Finesse*.
+Once that happens, it is usually clear that someone else on the team also has the matching card.
+Next, the other person should **immediately blind-play**, resolving the *Ambiguous Finesse* as fast as possible.
+* However, in some specific situations, the next person **cannot** blind-play the card, or else a misplay would occur.
+In these situations, the second person has to **also** hesitate, "passing" the blind-play back to the first person again.
+* For example, in a 4-player game:
+  * Blue 1 is played on the stacks.
+  * Alice clues blue to Donald, touching a blue 4 as a *Play Clue*.
+  * Bob sees that Cathy has the blue 2 on her *Finesse Position*.
+From his position, this must be a *Double Finesse*, with Cathy blind-playing the blue 2, and Bob blind-playing the blue 3 from his own *Finesse Position*.
+Bob discards.
+  * Cathy sees that Bob has the blue 2 on his *Finesse Position* and the blue 3 on his *Second Finesse Position*.
+  * Cathy also knows that the only reason that Bob would discard is if Cathy **also** had the blue 2 on her *Finesse Position*.
+Thus, Bob expects her to blind-play on this turn, and this is an *Ambiguous Finesse*.
+  * Normally, Cathy would blind-play the blue 2 herself.
+However, in this situation, if she blind-plays the blue 2, then Bob would go on to misplay the other blue 2, thinking that it is blue 3.
+  * Thus, Cathy must pretend like the *Finesse* is not on her all, and force Bob to be the one to blind-play first.
+Cathy discards, passing the *Finesse* back to Bob.
+  * Donald and Alice discard.
+  * Bob knows that Cathy was supposed to blind-play the blue 2, but she didn't.
+He must also have the blue 2.
+Furthermore, he must also have the blue 3, as that would be an excellent reason for Cathy to pass the *Finesse* back to him.
+Bob will now blind-play blue 2 and blue 3.

 ### The Positional Discard (Indicating a Play with a Discard)